LeNomDesFleurs/NOI-VCVRACK/README.md

 # Sunflower [Circular Mixer]

-all the trimpot are little attenuator for your inputs.
+Sunflower cross between 12 input.<br>
-Circular mixer, a cross fade between 12 inputs
+The Knobs with an arrow let you choose the input, the diffusion how nerby input will bleed in.<br>
-The Knobs with an arrow let you choose the input, the diffusion how many nerby input will bleed in
+The latch let you lock on connected input only.<br>

 # Dicotyledon [Logic Processor]
 The upper half is a comparator: <br>